Y0507M/AcastaCrafter/docs/status.md

 ## Remaining Goals and Challenges

+- **Reward Design:**
-- **Reward Design:** Implementing a meaningful reward function to guide learning beyond random actions.
+  - Implementing a meaningful reward function to guide learning beyond random actions.
+  -  Small amount of reward for moving aroundinitially, then decrease to prevent the agent from farming rewards.
+  -  Reward for locating and gathering logs.
 - **Imitation Learning** Allow agents to learn from real gameplays.
 - **Training Refinements:** Adjusting hyperparameters (learning rate, batch size, discount factor) to optimize performance.
 - **Underground Navigation:** Extending the agent’s ability from surface tasks to complex, procedurally generated underground environments.